MicrosoftDocs/biztalk-docs/biztalk/core/how-to-add-a-scope-shape2.md

 ms.author: "mandia"
 manager: "anneta"
 ---
-# How to Add a Scope Shape
+# How to Add Scope Shapes
 Use the following procedure to add a **Scope** shape.

 ### To add a scope shape